Webmaster Administrateur

 "Ségolène Royal was running the biggest risk because she's the least experienced and because she leads the race," said veteran RTL radio commentator Alain Duhamel.
 "I thought she didn't make any mistakes."

 The left-wing daily Libération said: "She did better than resist, it was a draw."
+The epitome of French chic

 SÉGOLÈNE Royal must surely rank as France's most glamorous mother of four.